akamai/cli-onboard/README.md

 **edge_hostname**

+- secure_by_default: set to true if you want to provision a default certificate for the hostname.
+This will automatically create a new edge hostname.
-- use_existing_edge_hostname: specify existing edge hostname to use (must already exist)
+- use_existing_edge_hostname: specify existing edge hostname to use (must already exist).
+Will not be used if 'secure_by_default' is set to true.
 - create_from_existing_enrollment_id: create new edge hostname from existing certificate enrollment id (must already exist)

 ---